poroh/ersip/README.md

   + Private PBX implementation based on FreeSWITCH
   + Multipoint Control Unit (developed from scratch)
-  + MSML-capable Audio Media Gateway
+  + MSML-capable Audio Media Gateway (developed from scratch)
-  + Session Border Controller
+  + Session Border Controller (developed from scratch)

 I try to contribute all my experience to this project because I beleive that SIP protocol is instrument the must be free and